osuuj/nokia-city-data-analysis/client/features/landing/LANDING_REFACTORING_PROGRESS.md

 ## Current Structure Analysis

+The landing feature has a well-organized structure with:
+- Components organized in subdirectories (Hero and Button)
+- Empty directories for hooks, types, utils, data, and store with index.ts files
+- A comprehensive README.md with documentation
-The landing feature has a basic structure with components organized in subdirectories (Hero and Button), and empty directories for hooks, types, utils, data, and store.
-The feature primarily consists of a Hero component that displays a fullscreen landing section with background video, heading text, description, and a call-to-action button, along with a ButtonStart component for the call-to-action.
+- A Hero component that displays a fullscreen landing section with background video, heading text, description, and a call-to-action button
+- A ButtonStart component for the call-to-action

 ## Completed Tasks ✅